openedv/ATK-DNESP32S3M-MiniBoard/2_examples/3_MicroPython/1_basic_routines/05_led_pwm/README.md

 - LED - IO1

-- XL9555

-  - INT - IO0
-  - SDA - IO41
-  - CLK - IO42

-The watchdog uses a timer peripheral, which is an internal peripheral,so there is no corresponding connection schematic diagram.
+The LED PWM control is an internal peripheral,so there is no corresponding connection schematic diagram.

 ### 3 Running

+#### 3.1 Compile & Download

 #### 3.1 Download